dganzella/chickenTiledLoader/README.md

 The difference is that ```TMJOpenMode.loadRootOnly``` will only parse the tiled file and do nothing else.
 Wont create ```playdate.graphics.tilemap``` or ```playdate.graphics.imagetable```.

 This is useful for speed loading maps where you just need basic information, like the size of the map, position, or if it contains or not an specific object like a save point -- for example, when building in-game navigation maps.

-## limitations

-- Can only load TMJ files (Tiled map JSON format), no TMX
-- Only supports a single TSJ tileset per TMJ.
-Either embedded in the TMJ itself or as a separate, referenced TSJ.
-Multiple TMJ files can reference the same TSJ tileset, no problem.
-- Only supports orthogonal maps
-- The name of the images referenced in the TMJ/TSJ files need to follow playdate's pattern, aka. image-table-width-height.png

 ## documentation